stackotter/swift-arg-parser/Sources/ArgumentParser/Documentation.docc/Articles/DeclaringArguments.md

 }
 ```

-This example shows how `ArgumentParser` provides defaults that speed up your initial development process:
+This example shows how `StackOtterArgParser` provides defaults that speed up your initial development process:

 - Option and flag names are derived from the names of your command's properties.
 - What kinds of inputs are valid, and whether arguments are required, is based on your properties' types and default values.